Appin Agricultural Club's annual show - a much loved day out for locals and visitors.

 A Highland Dancing competition is held annually at the Appin Show, entries can be made on the day or prior to the show.
 Contact Mrs Tricia MacKay for further information.

-A Dog show competition is held and judged by one of our local Vets.
+A Dog show competition is held in the main ring and judged by one of our local Vets.
 The Dog show is held at approximately at 2.30pm.
-Entries on the day.
+Entries on the day are free, no registration required.

 Lots of activities will be available for children of all ages.
 Children’s races will be held as part of the afternoon programme.
-Bouncy castles and slides available.
+Bouncy castles, slides and bucking bronco available.
 Face painting and lots more.
-New this year will be baby changing facilities for families.
+Baby changing facilities and a quiet space for families will also be available on the show field.

-The Beinn Donn hill race starts at approximately 1pm from the show field. download poster here.
+The Beinn Donn hill race starts at 1pm; registration is on the day at the show field.

 The Oban Mountain Rescue team provide the support to the Hill race (as well as First Aid to the whole show) which is very much appreciated.